luisbocanegra/kde-material-you-colors/README.md

 The backend uses the [KWin Scripting API](https://develop.kde.org/docs/plasma/kwin/api/) and calls the screenshot helper to take a Screenshot of the Desktop view using the [KWin's Screenshot plugin](https://github.com/KDE/kwin/tree/master/src/plugins/screenshot)

 Both methods are somewhat robust but there are edge cases when detection will fail, which are [explained here](https://github.com/luisbocanegra/kde-material-you-colors/issues/187)

+**Q.** Broken theming in Qt5 applications [#220](https://github.com/luisbocanegra/kde-material-you-colors/issues/220)

+Install `plasma5-integration` or the equivalent from your distribution packages.

 ## Bug reporting / Feature requests / Contributing